jfjet/cdpkg/README.md

-# Demo of Continuous Deployment application entry using CRUD repository
+# Demo of Continuous Deployment application entry packaging using CRUD repository
 CRUD repository demo with app packaging

 ### To run